-TaylorMade TP5x golf ball does a good job of blending tour performance and feel in a low spinning golf ball with firmer feel.
+TaylorMade's 2021 TP5x golf ball does a good job of blending tour performance and feel in a low-spinning golf ball that offers a firmer feel.

 Good stability in the wind

 Premium urethane cover

 Why you can trust Golf Monthly Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.